vitorqb/addledger/README.md

 just setup
 ```

-**REMEMBER** that you need to source the `.env` file for configuring
-the app during development:
+If you don't have `direnv`, then also source the file:

 ```
-source .env
+source .envrc
 ```

 ### Testing